 If you would like to stay up-to-date and receive the latest news and information about the impact of COVID-19, events, announcements and more at Mission Bay Parks, just click the button below and join our growing community.

-We look forward to welcoming you and sending you all that we have to share.
+We look forward to seeing you at Mission Bay Parks to enjoy all that we have to offer.

 As Manager of Mission Bay Parks overseeing all aspects of day to day park operations, Catherine Hickey serves as the first point of contact for park visitors, tenants, vendors and contractors.
 Send Cathy an email or just call 415.684.9896.